What is dementia?

 Dementia causes a decline in brain function.
 It affects parts of the brain like memory, thinking, learning, language, swallowing and being able to go to the toilet.
 People with dementia may change the way they behave or react to things.

 There are a few forms of dementia.
 Alzheimer’s disease is the most common form.
 Alzheimer’s gets worse with time.
 Dementia is not a normal part of ageing.
-It is different to mild decline.
+It is different to mild cognitive impairment.
 There is no cure, but treatments can help slow the disease and treat symptoms.

 What will my GP do now?